victl/VeloSLAM/README.md

 - [x] A vehicle motion model that adjust point clouds according to vehicle movements.
 - [x] Time syncing with INS/GPS devices
-- [x] (Partially completed) An unified memory model that automatically deals the swapping of data from/to external hard disk.
+- [x] An unified memory model that automatically deals the swapping of data from/to external hard disk.
 This lower level api is invisible to upper layer users.
-They just query for some data, if the data isn't in memory, it'll be read from disk.
+They just query for some data, if the data isn't in memory, it'll be read from disk. (partially complete)
 - [ ] LiDAR calibration (This is necessary for old Velodyne LiDARs)
 - [ ] Implement various SLAM algorithms.